Apple Inc.: 2007–2011: Success with mobile devices

-After years of speculation and multiple rumored "leaks", Apple unveiled a large screen, tablet-like media device known as the iPad on January 27, 2010.
-The iPad ran the same touch-based operating system as the iPhone, and all iPhone apps were compatible with the iPad.
-This gave the iPad a large app catalog on launch, though having very little development time before the release.
-Later that year on April 3, 2010, the iPad was launched in the US.
-It sold more than 300,000 units on its first day, and 500,000 by the end of the first week.
-In May 2010, Apple's market cap exceeded that of competitor Microsoft for the first time since 1989.
+Apple introduced the iPad on January 27, 2010.
+It ran the same touch-based operating system as the iPhone and supported existing iPhone applications.
+Released in the United States on April 3, 2010, the iPad sold more than 300,000 units on its first day and more than 500,000 during its first week.
+In May 2010, Apple's market capitalization exceeded Microsoft's for the first time since 1989.